noxiryma/projectportfolio1_meditation/README.md

 ## Flex

-Whilst I wanted to include this parallax feature throughout the website the postures.html page was an important page to have the images displayed clearly as the demonstrate information that the user would need to access.
-Not being able to see the visual information clearly this could lead the user to practicing the postures incorrectly and would go on to cause discomfort or injury over time.
+Whilst I wanted to include this parallax feature throughout the website the postures.html page was an important page to have the images displayed clearly as they demonstrate information that the user would need to access.
+Not being able to see the visual information clearly could lead the user to practicing the postures incorrectly and would go on to cause discomfort or injury over time.

-The images were aligned on the page using flex in css and are balanced through the page with images alternating positions on the page to demonstrate a new posture to try and section of information.
+The images were aligned on the page using flex in css and are balanced through the page with images and text alternating positions on the page to show a new section of information.

 I experimented in the building of the website with flipcards for the postures page but because it was important to include all the information regarding each posture along with their variations.
-The flipcards were too small but also didn’t fit the flow of the website so I chose to use the above method instead in portraying this information.
+The flipcards were not used as they were too small but also didn’t fit the flow of the website so I chose to use the above stated flex method instead in portraying this information.

 ### index.html